Welcome To Rice Christian Fellowship Church

 VIDEO SERMON BELOW

-DATE: Sunday October 12th,2025
+DATE: Sunday January 11th,2026

 We would love to have you join us for a Sunday service or one of our events.
 Do check below to plan your visit and learn more about what to expect when you come to Rice Christian Fellowship Church.
 Our staff is dedicated to serving our congregation and community.